 A large amount of the Jazz collection has been passed on to the Jazz Centre UK – a national charitable organisation based in Southend, Essex.
 This centre is a fantastic resource and is the only one of its kind in Britain.
 It’s founder, Digby Fairweather has a link to Red Gables and so we’re delighted to be able to pass relevant music over to this great organisation.
 That these records and cds will be played and enjoyed by others is the Trust’s main aim and giving something back to similar organisations like ourselves feels like the right thing to do – especially in these difficult times.
 We feel sure Dave would have approved!

 EATMT is extremely grateful to the warm welcome received from Robert Horn and the team at Red Gables and for guidance from Dave’s friends – in particular John Heather and Peter Booth.
 Thanks go to volunteers Alan Helsdon, Gayle Wade, Nina Truin, Ian Trouse and Eammon Andrews who have given time to help with the sort.
-Also thanks to Chris Manning of Misty Mountain Music and Gwyn and Owain Thomas of Thomas Rare Books who have given time and advice on the collection.
+Also thanks to Chris Manning of Misty Mountain Music, Gwyn and Owain Thomas of Thomas Rare Books and Chris Edgecomb at Framlingham’s Better on Vinyl who have given time and advice on the collection and to Rita Gallard for working on the reel to reel tapes.